You do not have to do anything special when you first apply for disability. You can just jump right in and apply right now and see how things go.

 We have heard many tragically sad superhero stories lately: People who got great medical documentation, but those documents never made it into the hands of the person making the decision!
 Happily, you can avoid this fate by taking a look here: How to Submit Documents for Initial Applications.

 It can also be really helpful to contact your Disability Examiner to ask what they have and have not received: How to Stay In Touch

 SUPERHERO READING LIST

 A few things you might enjoy reading while embarking on your quest:

-💙 Super smart people who did super smart things to get approved for disability the first time they applied.
-Ten stories.
+Super smart people who did super smart things to get approved for disability the first time they applied.

-💙 By disability lawyer Jonathan Ginsberg.
-This book gives sample copies of completed disability forms along with step-by-step instructions for filling out each form.
+By disability lawyer Jonathan Ginsberg.
+Sample copies and step-by-step instructions for filling out forms.
 It is expensive (but cheaper than hiring a lawyer).
-You can also find links to samples of completed forms here: How to Fill Out Forms and Answer Questions
+You can also find links to samples of completed forms here: Sample Disability Applications

-💙 There is lots of other kind of help you can apply for and get while waiting for your disability decision.
-Food stamps, medicaid, transportation programs, student loan discharges, and much more.
+There are lots of other kind of help you can apply for and get while waiting for your disability decision.
+Food stamps, medicaid, transportation programs, affordable housing, student loan discharges, and much more.